atgreen/green-orb/README.md

 ```

 `orb` does not interfere with the execution of your application.
 All
-console logs still go to the console, and the exit code for your
+console logs still go to the console, Linux and macOS signals
+are passed through to the observed process, and the exit code for your
-application is passed on through `orb`.
+application is returned through `orb`.

 ## Channels and Signals